YarScar/YaraFreeGames/README.md

 # YaraFreeGames
-Purpose/Problem Statement - What does your program do?
-What problem/need is it addressing?
-Target Audience - Who is this for? (ex: students, gamers, young adults, etc.)
-Solution + Limitations - How does your project solve the problem?
-Are there actions your program would do to solve the problem but doesn’t do?
-Key Features / Key Components - List major parts of your program (what the user can do or see).
-Technical Challenges + Future Plans - What was hard to figure out?
-What do you wish you could add if you had more time or more experience?
-Project Timeline - Briefly explain how you broke this project up across days, weeks, or months.
-Tools and Resources Used - Include websites, docs, videos, AI, etc.
+Purpose/Problem Statement - My program is a simulated website that guides users through the experience of creating an account, logging in, and connecting with a friend who also uses the site.
+While it doesn't feature real games, it mimics the interface and flow of a gaming platform to demonstrate how user interaction and account-based features work.

+Target Audience - This is designed for students and young people who are interested in learning how websites and user interaction systems work, especially those curious about gaming platforms or account-based web experiences.

+Solution + Limitations - My project simulates how a gaming website works by letting users create accounts, log in, and find friends.
+It helps demonstrate user interaction, but it doesn’t include real games or live connections; just the interface and basic flow.

+Key Features / Key Components - I used random user.
+Users can create an account, log in, view a homepage, and simulate finding a friend on the platform.
+The program focuses on mimicking the layout and flow of a gaming website.

+Technical Challenges + Future Plans - It was challenging to simulate user interactions realistically.
+With more time, I would add actual game sprites.
+I built the project step by step by starting with the layout, then login features, and finally the friend option.

+Tools and Resources Used - I used TechSmart, Random User, a Google Doc for planning, and comments in my code to stay organized and focused.